 BFK’s Bike Art Committee

 BFK’s Bike Art Committee is chaired by highly respected muralist Patrick Hershberger, who also chairs the Kalamazoo County Public Art Commission.
-Members of our Bike Art Committee are volunteers from a number of municipalities and experienced muralists.
+Members of our Bike Art Committee are volunteers from a number of municipalities and include experienced muralists.
 The committee’s work is anticipated to be strategic and ongoing in that opportunities to enrich our community’s culture and enhance our trails and bikeways will stretch on into the future.

 Placemaking has been defined as a collaborative process for working together to shape our public realm, strengthening the connection between people and the places they share.
 Public murals have long been recognized for their ability to enhance public spaces.